renevanderark/guide-to-living-free-of-mind/README.md

 Being grateful directs your attention away from things that make you angry or unhappy... al sorts of negative.
 If you have even the tiniest inkling of imagination - which we all have in abundance - you can find something to be grateful for _right now_: I just took off my shoes which were tight around my feet!

 I mentioned joy always being there for you to access in abundance.
 Just thinking of the first thing you are grateful for is the key to this infinite well.

+## Depression

+All these beliefs sound nice and all.
+But when you're thouroughly depressed they're quite offensive, even depressing to read.

+But depression is the result of self-inflicted violence.

+Most depressed people do not see themselves as violent, I noticed...
+But you _are_.
+If you ever tell yourself negative things you would never say to anyone you love, then you are _being_ quite violent towards yourself in a way that is completely unfair.